MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Overview.md

 }
 ```

 ATProtoKit is fully open source under the [MIT license](https://github.com/MasterJ93/ATProtoKit/blob/main/LICENSE.md).
 You can take a look at it and make contributions to it [on GitHub](https://github.com/MasterJ93/ATProtoKit).
+Some of the documentation has been copied or adapted from [Bluesky's atproto repo](https://github.com/bluesky-social/atproto).
+ATProtoKit adopts the [MIT license](https://github.com/MasterJ93/ATProtoKit/blob/main/ATProtoLicense/ATPROTO-LICENSE.txt) from their repo.

 ## What's New in ATProtoKit
 @Links(visualStyle: detailedGrid) {